metalinked/laravel-defender/README.md

 Laravel Defender provides an Artisan command to review access logs and suspicious activity directly from the console.
 This approach is secure and convenient, as it does not expose sensitive data via the web and works even if your app does not have a backoffice.

-### Why via Artisan?

-- **Security:** Only accessible from the server/CLI, not exposed to the public.
-- **Simplicity:** No need to build or protect a web dashboard for basic log review.
-- **Flexibility:** Easily filter, search, and export logs as needed.

 ### Usage